hackathonsforschools/website/docs/constitution.md

 ## Roles

-There are two role categories for the **Hackathons for Schools Association**.
+There are two role categories for the **Hackathons for Schools**.
 Volunteers can be a Mentor, or a member of the core organisational team, referred to as the Core Team.
 Members of the Core Team are encouraged to take part in mentorship activities too.
 The responsibilities of mentors are mainly attending events where they will be helping the students gain the best experience as well as running workshops.
 Members of the Core Team have added responsibility, including maintenance of the website, creation of workshops to be delivered and establishing relationships with schools and partnering companies.

 Anyone who wishes to join as a Mentor should make this known to the Core Team.
 Joining the Core Team is not currently an option but will be considered where deemed necessary.

-Anyone can leave the Hackathons for Schools Association at any time and should make this known to the Core Team.
+Anyone can leave Hackathons for Schools at any time and should make this known to the Core Team.
 Members may be asked to leave if a majority of the Core Team members believe that they are acting in a way which is explicitly against the aims of the association.

 ## Equal Opportunities